hirotoshi8/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Model Architecture
-I describe what my final model architecture looks like including model type, layers, layer sizes, connectivity, etc.
+I describe what my final model architecture looks like, including model type, layers, layer sizes, connectivity, etc.
-I used LeNet for classification and my final model consisted of the following layers:
+I used `LeNet` for classification and my final model consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|